Shane Vanderson: International and domestic career

 Vanderson and Dennison both played singles and doubles at the 2004 Pan American Championships.
 Vanderson was a bronze medalist in singles and silver medalist in doubles.

 Vanderson also played singles for USA in the 2005 Pan Am Championships in Caracas, Venezuela, where he lost in the quarter finals to Mexican Gilberto Meija.

 Vanderson's last appearance on Team USA was at the 2011 Pan Am Games in Guadalajara, Mexico, and he was a double medalist: bronze with Chris Crowther in men's doubles, and silver in the men's team competition.

 While attending Baldwin Wallace College, Vanderson was the USA Racquetball Intercollegiate Singles Champion in 2001, and Doubles Champion in 2002 and 2003 with Andy Hawthorne.

 Also, Vanderson was World Junior Champion in Boys U18 in 2000, as well as being US Junior Champion in Boys U18 Doubles in 2000 with Stephen Lewis, and World Junior Champion in U18 Doubles with Lewis in 1999.

 Personal life

-Vanderson graduated from Baldwin Wallace College in 2003 with a Degree in Business, and currently resides in Tampa, Florida.
+Vanderson graduated from Baldwin Wallace College in 2003 with a degree in business, and currently resides in Tampa, Florida.

-Vanderson is currently a real estate agent with Engel & Völkers in Tampa, FL.
+Vanderson is currently a License Partner and real estate agent with Engel & Völkers in Tampa, FL.
+He is also a member of their Professional Athlete Advisory.